EsraaKamel11/Containerized-Flask-App-Deployment-to-Kubernetes-on-AWS-EKS/README.md

 - The Flask application is deployed on a Kubernetes cluster managed by AWS EKS.
 - The application is publicly accessible via an external IP address.
 - A CI/CD pipeline automates testing, building, and deployment.

-## Demo

-Add screenshots, GIFs, or a link to the deployed app here.